Colorectal and other GI cancers:

 Adjuvant treatment for Stage III colon cancer in patients who have undergone complete resection of the primary tumor (in combination with infusional 5-FU/LV).
 Treatment of advanced colorectal cancer (in combination with infusional 5-FU/LV).

-Known allergy to other platinum compounds.
+Known allergy to other platinum-based drugs.

 Alkylating agent (organoplatinum complex).